-To serve students whose mother tongue languages are not part of the school's core programme, we offer the school supported self- taught (SSST) programme.
 Students in this programme work with an ISA teacher once every four days on the mechanics and requirements of the DP literature course.
-Our mother tongue and tutored language coordinator also helps families arrange tutored instruction in the language itself and its literature.
-Please note that, due to IB requirements, SSST literature is offered at standard level only.
+The Upper School tutored languages coordinator helps families arrange tutored instruction in the literature of the student's language and culture.